-- · identification of the contract, or contracts, with a customer - · identification of the performance obligations in the contract - · determination of the transaction price - allocation of the transaction price to the performance obligations in the contract - · recognition of revenue when, or as, the Company satisfies a performance obligation
+- · identification of the contract, or contracts, with a customer - · identification of the performance obligations in the contract - · determination of the transaction price - allocation of the transaction price to the performance obligations in the contract - · recognition of revenue when, or as, the Company satisfies a performance obligation services.

-Revenue is recognized when control of the promised goods or services is transferred to the Company's customers, in an amount that reflects the consideration the Company expects to be entitled to in exchange for those goods or services.
 The Company's revenue is reported net of sales returns and discounts, which to date have not been material to the Company's financial statements.
 The Company estimates its liability for product returns based on historical return trends by product category and seasonality and an evaluation of current economic and market conditions and records the expected customer refund liability as a reduction to revenue, and the expected inventory right of recovery as a reduction of cost of revenue.
 If actual return costs differ from previous estimates, the amount of the liability and corresponding revenue are adjusted in the period in which such costs occur.